‘What marks Neil March’s music out from that of other contemporary composers is the combination of his avant-garde tendencies and pop sensibilities‘

 You can also read about Neil March and find links to tracks videos news and information on his Facebook page here.
 And you can follow Neil on Twitter here.

 Neil formed The Music of Sound to play the BBC Introducing Stage at Latitude 2017 with long-time friends John Molloy (Mainframe), who sadly died in September 2018, and Mark Saxon.
 They were joined for the performance and subsequent recording of Water (1st Movement) by Mark’s sons Matthew and James.

 Neil March was born in Hemel Hempstead of Welsh and English parentage.
 He had been due to study for a degree in music composition at Dartington College of Music & Drama at age 18 but a series of events saw him turn his back on the classical world; instead throwing himself into popular music genres.
 His pop music career included recording deals with Unicorn Records, Bluebeat Records (then owned by Bad Manners vocalist Buster Bloodvessel) and others.

-Among his collaborators were members of bands like Dexys Midnight Runners, Wham, Maxi Priest, Sleeper, Levitation, Julian Cope, Courtney Pine’s Jazz Warriors, Ace, Ultimate Kaos, Jools Holland’s Millionaires, Helen & The Horns, Mainframe, The Kimbara Brothers and Moving Pictures.
+Among his collaborators have been members of bands like The Specials, Dexys Midnight Runners, Wham, Maxi Priest, Sleeper, Levitation, Julian Cope, Courtney Pine’s Jazz Warriors, Ace, Ultimate Kaos, Jools Holland’s Millionaires, Helen & The Horns, Mainframe, The Kimbara Brothers and Moving Pictures.